jsdom/webidl2js/README.md

 If any part of the conversion fails, _context_ can be used to describe the provided value in any resulting error message.

+### Other requirements

+The generated wrapper files use modern JavaScript features such as `class` definitions and `Proxy`.
+They will not work on JavaScript runtimes that do not support the ECMAScript 2015 standard.

 ## Writing implementation class files

 webidl2js tries to ensure that your hand-authored implementation class files can be as straightforward as possible, leaving all the boilerplate in the generated wrapper file.

-Implementation class files contain a single export, `implementation`, whose value is the implementation class.
+The main export of implementation class is `implementation`, whose value is the implementation class.
 (See [#59](https://github.com/jsdom/webidl2js/issues/59) for potentially making this the default export instead.)
 The class will contain the following elements:

 ### The constructor